Gelfand-Tsetlin modules in the Coulomb context: The case of orthogonal Gelfand-Tsetlin algebras

 By standard results of Morita theory, it's enough to check that no simple module over $\tilde{T}^{{\mathbf{h}}}_{\Bv}$ is killed by $e_{\mathsf{S}}$.
 By \cite[Cor.
-5.23]{Webmerged}, every such simple is obtained by a standardization of a module $L_{0}$ over the usual KLR algebra $\tilde{T}^{\emptyset}$, and then modules $L_i$ over the cyclotomic quotient corresponding to $h_i\omega_{n-1}$.
-Of course, by Lemma \ref{lem:cyc-quo}, $L_i$ is uniquely determined by an unordered $h$-tuple of words from $\GL'$; we can uniquely construct a word from these by taking the lex-maximal possible such concatenation.
+5.23]{Webmerged}, every such simple is obtained by standardization of a module $L_{0}$ over the usual KLR algebra $\tilde{T}^{\emptyset}$, and then of modules $L_i$ over the cyclotomic quotient corresponding to $h_i\omega_{n-1}$.
+Of course, by Lemma \ref{lem:cyc-quo}, $L_i$ is uniquely determined by an unordered $h$-tuple of words from $\GL'$; we can uniquely construct a word from these by taking the lex-maximal element of the set of such concatenations.
 Construct a goodly word $\Bi_L$ by concatenating the good word corresponding to $L_0$, with the words just attached to $L_1,L_2,\dots,L_{\ell}$.

 This word has a corresponding weight $\la_{\Bi_L}$; note that turning this back into a word via the usual rule, we don't get $\Bi$ back, but instead, for each $h_i$-tuple, we get the word sorted in descending order $(n,\dots,n,n-1,\dots, n-1,\dots, 1,\dots, 1)$, since all the variables $\la_{*,*}$ assigned to these black strands have the same longitude.
-This is actually the red-good word for the simple, following the definition precisely.
-Since this is a shuffle of the $h_i$-tuple of words in $\GL'$, the corresponding idempotent has non-zero image on the simple $L_i$.
-This means that $e(\la_{\Bi_L})$ has non-zero image on the standard module, and in fact its image contains a pure tensor of non-zero vectors in the simples $L_0,\dots, L_{\ell}$, and thus generates the standard module.
+This is the red-good word for the simple, following the definition precisely.
+Since this is a shuffle of the $h_i$-tuple of words in $\GL'$, the corresponding idempotent has nonzero image on the simple $L_i$.
+This means that $e(\la_{\Bi_L})$ has non-zero image on the standard module, and its image contains a pure tensor of non-zero vectors in the simples $L_0,\dots, L_{\ell}$, and thus generates the standard module.
 This shows that $e(\la_{\Bi_L})$ also has non-zero image in $L$.
 This shows the Morita equivalence, since no simple is killed by $e_{\mathsf{S}}$; thus (2) holds.